 This digitalization is part of a wider trend within pharmaceutical production that some have dubbed Pharma 4.0.
 Referencing the Industry 4.0 transformation underway throughout manufacturing, it encapsulates the burgeoning use of data for process optimization as well as maintenance.

 Industry 4.0 is an enabler of customized manufacturing.
-This is seen as having huge potential within the pharmaceuticals sector as demand for personalized medicine drives increasingly customer-centric manufacturing.
+This is seen as having huge potential within the pharma industry as demand for personalized medicine drives increasingly customer-centric manufacturing.

 Sensors used in pharmaceutical industry for manufacturing & maintenance

-Any physical property can be sensed, using devices that are getting progressively smaller and less expensive.
+There are so many environmental and physical factors that can impact the quality control and safety of pharmaceutical products.
+Any physical property can be sensed, using IoT devices that are getting progressively smaller and less expensive.
 Within pharmaceuticals, machine condition monitoring sensor technologies include:

-• Temperature sensors: One of the most useful indicators of equipment operation, temperature measurement is used extensively throughout pharmaceutical manufacturing.
+- Temperature sensors: One of the most useful indicators of equipment operation, temperature measurement is used extensively throughout pharmaceutical manufacturing.
 Besides its role in processing, temperature measurement can detect minor deviations or drifts before they become bigger problems.
+These drifts can put the quality of an entire batch at risk.
 Examples include finding poor electrical connections in control cabinets, detecting overheating due to poor airflow, (blocked filters), and uncovering faults in gearboxes and motor windings.
 Temperature sensors include traditional thermocouples and RTDs as well as thermal imaging systems that can observe a wide area from a distance.
+They also can distinguish between the temperature within the asset and the temperature required for the process.

-• Vibration sensors: Rotating machining, such as pumps and motors, is widely used in pharmaceutical manufacturing — not just in processing equipment, but within HVAC and utility systems, too.
+- Vibration sensors: Rotating machining, such as pumps and motors, is widely used in pharmaceutical manufacturing — not just in processing equipment, but within HVAC and utility systems, too.
 Each shaft and bearing has a characteristic vibration signature that can be used to monitor machine health.
-Changes in the signature can indicate a need for maintenance, such as worn bearings or balance problems.
+Changes in the signature observed through trend analysis can indicate a need for maintenance, such as worn bearings or balance problems.
+This can go a long way toward preventing unplanned downtime.

-• Environmental sensors: Along with temperature, humidity is an environmental variable that, in pharmaceuticals, requires close monitoring and control.
+- Environmental sensors: Along with temperature, humidity is an environmental variable that, in GMP-controlled environments, requires close monitoring and control.
 Humidity sensors are used to help ensure powders stay dry, coatings dry at the required speed, and that packaging materials feed smoothly.
 Multiple sensors are used in the HVAC system to ensure air quality is maintained within tight limits.

 How IoT and sensors improve pharmaceutical manufacturing & maintenance